LikeLinus114/SpaceDiscovery3/README.md

 It is a navigation and communication module that will be used in space.

-1. implement messages history
-2. implement chat
-4. implement settings: language etc.
-5. MVVM pattern (node.js server)
+1. MVVM pattern (node.js server)
-6. integrate dependency injection
+2. integrate dependency injection
+3. implement settings: language etc.